Infineon lifts profitability target on car sector hopes

-FRANKFURT German chipmaker Infineon (IFXGn.DE) raised its medium-term profitability target on Wednesday, banking on strong growth in its automotive business as carmakers invest heavily on electric and self-driving vehicles.
+FRANKFURT (Reuters) - German chipmaker Infineon (IFXGn.DE) raised its medium-term profitability target on Wednesday, banking on strong growth in its automotive business as carmakers invest heavily on electric and self-driving vehicles.

 The increased operating margin target outweighed a cautious annual revenue forecast and Infineon shares traded 1.6 percent higher at 16.69 euros by 1100 GMT (6 a.m.
 ET), having gained more than 20 percent this year.